kingo132/a51m-r2-5700m-hackintosh/README.md

 * Cardreader
   * Fixed!
 Use this driver: https://github.com/0xFireWolf/RealtekCardReader
 * Sleep / Wake
-  * Seems not easy to fix.
+  * Sleep will crash with "Sleep Wake failure in EFI" error.
+Seems not easy to fix.
 * Eye tracking
   * Won't work.